COS214-Project-2024/Team-12/README.md

 The software applies three main design patterns: Singleton, Observer, and State.
 These patterns support complex interactions within the city, ensuring that changes propagate seamlessly and that citizens react to the city's changing conditions.

+Features
+City Building and Management: Add and manage residential, commercial, and public service buildings.
+Utility System: Connect water, power, sewage, and waste management utilities to various zones and buildings.
+Dynamic Citizen Reactions: Citizens react to changes in utilities, policies, and overall city environment.
+Economic System: Manage tax collection, resource processing, and citizen-driven donations based on their happiness level.